-All eligible persons will be requested to select, preferably with the aid of an advisor counselor, an approved program of study (listed in the College Catalog) prior to registration for classes in order to receive an educational allowance under Title 38, U.S. Code.
+All eligible persons will be requested to select an approved program of study (listed in the college catalog) prior to registration for classes in order to receive an educational allowance under Title 38, U.S. Code.
 An evaluation and approval of course selection as it pertains to the student's stated program objective will be made.